maximilionus/lucidglyph/README.md

 text_composition_strategy 1.7 0
 ```

-> Decrease or increase the value `1.7` to decrease or increase the thickness
+> Decrease or increase the value `1.7` to decrease or increase the emboldening
 > effect, respectively.